 In the past, we cleaned a fixture when came time to change a light bulb.
 Today, thanks to LED technology, it can take many years (between 5 and 10 years in the industrial or commercial sectors) to carry out maintenance on these luminaires.
 However, we are faced with a new problem: potential accumulation of dust on the fixture, which causes a reduction in the brightness level.

-LED fixtures are designed to reduce maintenance requirements, but some designs may accumulate more dust than others, which may call for more frequent cleaning.
+LED fixtures are designed to reduce maintenance requirements, but some designs may accumulate more dust than others, like street lighting or parking lights, which may call for more frequent cleaning.
 Therefore, it is important to consider the design when choosing a luminaire.

 Indeed, fixtures often have pockets, streaks or other embossed designs prone to dust accumulation.
-This dust may cause a reduction in the light emitted, it may alter the lighting’s initial design or may even damage the luminaire itself.
+This dust may cause a reduction in the light emitted, alter the lighting’s initial design or even damage the luminaire itself.

 Check Ambient Conditions

-Following is a chart that allows you to examine the environment in which is your fixture is situated.
+The following is a chart that allows you to examine the environment in which is your fixture is situated:

 An IP65+ Solution